akatie/simpleknowledgeservice/fuseki/README.md

 # Use Fuseki (Jena) for an SKS

-  1. Download the Fuseki zip from its [download page](http://jena.apache.org/download/#apache-jena-fuseki) and unzip it ...
+  1. Download the Fuseki zip from its [download page](http://jena.apache.org/download/#apache-jena-fuseki) and unzip it here ...

          apache-jena-fuseki-2.0.0